 117. Airspace Builder – Visualizing the air available to aircraft to fly in with 3D volumes using NASA’s World Wind.
 (NASA World Wind)

 118. Air Traffic Control – Fine-tuning air traffic control with a common operational picture for security vulnerability and land use permitting.

 119. Drone No-fly Zones – Delineating drone no-fly zones where it’s illegal to fly such as near airports and military bases.

-120. Aeronautical Charts – Scouting out best routes, safe altitudes and navigation aids in the sky with aeronautical charts.
+120. Aeronautical Charts – Scouting out the best routes, safe altitudes, and navigation aids in the sky with aeronautical charts.

 121. Runway Approach Zone Encroachment – Pinpointing obstructions in the approach zone of a runway using detailed elevation data to ensure no collisions FAA Safety Analysis.

 122. Airport Sound Exposure – Assessing the relationship between aircraft-generated noise levels and land uses, noise receptors, and demographics in the airport environs.